- Home

 -

 Rent a car if exploring beyond Cape Town.
-South Africa is not a public transport country (outside of Cape Town’s MyCiti bus routes).
+South Africa isn’t a public transport country (outside of Cape Town’s MyCiti bus routes).
 Ride-hailing works in cities, but road trips to the Garden Route, Winelands, or Kruger require a rental car. eSIM data keeps you navigated and connected on the road.

 South Africa Internet: Pros and Cons